How do I manage credit for a client?

 Checking this option will automatically apply the client’s existing credit as a payment for the invoice.
 You’ll see the applied credit listed as a payment when viewing the Manage Payments interface for the invoice.

-Clicking this button will add a payment to the invoice using the client’s available credit balance.
+Clicking the "Apply Available Credit" button will add a payment to the invoice using the client’s available credit balance.
 It’s important to note that this option only exists if there’s an outstanding balance due on the invoice.
 If the amount due for the invoice is $0.00 and you’d like to apply credit to the invoice you’ll first need to edit the existing payment(s) to “make room” for the applied credit.

 Note: Credit is not included in the revenue metrics within your Harpoon account until the credit is actually applied as a payment to an invoice.
 For example, if you have an invoice for $100 and your client sends you a payment in the amount of $150, only $100 of that payment will be recorded as revenue.
 The overpayment of $50 will be recorded as credit.
 That $50 in credit won’t be counted as revenue until it’s applied as payment to an invoice.